 6 Mistakes to Avoid When Outsourcing Your IT

 IT outsourcing is no longer the fringe concept that it was when it first burst onto the tech scene.
-Today, numerous organizations have outsourced some aspect of their technology needs.
+Today, numerous organizations have outsourced some aspects of their technology needs.
 Outsourcing helps your business reduce costs, grow faster and avoid the mistakes that could precipitate its demise.

 Nevertheless, the benefits of outsourced IT services for your company are never guaranteed.
 There are mistakes that can make it harder for you to realize the advantages.
 Knowing these mistakes and taking measures to avoid them can increase the odds of your IT outsourcing delivering as it should.